alex2276564/PermGuard/README.md

 * **Lightweight and Efficient:** Designed to have minimal impact on server performance.
 * **Shutdown Protection:** If the plugin is disabled (e.g., through Plugman), the server will automatically shut down to ensure no security gaps are left open.
 * **Auto-Update Check:** On server start, the plugin checks for updates.
 If a new version is available, a notification is displayed in the console.
+* **Modern Text Rendering:** Uses Adventure MiniMessage for sleek formatting on supported servers (Paper 1.18+), with automatic fallback on older versions.

 ## 🛡️ Security Benefits